pandalearnstocode/buildamlapp/docs/02_documentation.md

 ### __Purpose__

+__Code documentation or docstring:__ Any code level documentation has to be captured as part of docstring.
+This is mainly for developers.
+All the functions we write may or may not be part of a endpoint or high level service.
+But in order to understand the inner working of this function this is really important to capture these details as part of the docstring and serve it as part of wiki or any otherwise wherever it is applicable to explain a context.

 ### __MKDocstring: A MKDocs plugin to for Library API documentation__

 When you have a project with MKDocs wiki and you want to add your code documentation along with your project documentation, this process becomes very useful.
 In oder to do this you need to install [autodocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) extension in VS Code.
 Once this is installed, add the following lines in the `settings.json` file,